-3.10 Timestamp extension
+3.11 Timestamp extension

-R {bwymj} The RAS Timestamp Extension is an optional part of RAS System Architecture v1.1.
-I {PZVXP} The RAS Timestamp Extension provides a standard mechanism for timestamping error records.
-R {TRHJP} For a given error record <n>, the timestamp value is recorded in ERR<n>MISC3.</n></n> I {FZJMJ} For a given node <n>, the RAS Timestamp Extension is implemented if ERR<n>FR.TS != 0b00.</n></n> R {MHTSQ} The timestamp uses either the system Generic Timer counter or an IMPLEMENTATION DEFINED timebase.
-I {hldrq} For a given node <n>, the value of ERR<n>FR.TS defines which timebase is used.</n></n> R {xkbjs} Other than when IMPLEMENTATION DEFINED conditions apply, the following are true: The timebase is encoded as a plain binary number.The timebase is monotonically increasing at a fixed rate compared to wallclock time.
+Rewym.t The RAS Timestamp Extens ion is an ontional part o of RAS System Architecture v1.1.
+INDWVM.T THE IMAS THRESTAIND Extens ion is an obuonai bari o INAS SYSICIII AICIIIICCIUIC Y I.I.

+IPZVXP The RAS Timestamp Extension provides a standard mechanism for timestamping error records.

+R{TRHJP} For a given error record <n>, if the RAS Timestamp Extension is implemented, the timestamp value is recorded in ERR<n>MISC3.

+Software uses ERR<n>FR.TS to determine whether the RAS Timestamp Extension is implemented by node <n>.

+R{MHTSQ} The timestamp value uses either the system Generic Timer counter or an IMPLEMENTATION DEFINED timebase.

+Software uses ERR<n>FR.TS to determine which timebase is used by node <n>.

+R{XKBJS} Other than when IMPLEMENTATION DEFINED conditions apply, the following are true:

+- The timebase is encoded as a plain binary number. - The timebase is monotonically increasing at a fixed rate compared to wallclock time.

-I{PQCNK} The IMPLEMENTATION DEFINED conditions are to allow for the timebase to violate these conditions during initial system configuration.
+The IMPLEMENTATION DEFINED conditions are to allow for the timebase to violate these conditions during initial system configuration.

-3.11 Common Fault Injection Model Extension
+3.12 Common Fault Injection Model Extension